16oh4/FPGA-VLSI/README.md

 # FPGA and VLSI
-A collection of designs for FPGA's at RTL level as well as transistor level with Cadence Virtuoso.
+A collection of designs for FPGA's at RTL level with Verilog as well as transistor level with Cadence Encounter and Virtuoso.

-Assignments 1-4 describe designs at RTL and behavioral levels using Verilog for an FPGA.
-Assignments 5- describe designs at CMOS level using Cadence Virtuoso.

 Some notable highlights:
 - Variable Width Array Multiplier in Verilog and Integrated Circuit (13000 Leaf cells for 64x64!!)